sdsanchezm/linux-all/cert/README.md

     - `sudo id jara1` - check the id of the new user
     - `sudo usermod -a -G adm jara1` - add the group adm to jara1
     - `id jara1` - verify jara1 id
-    - `userdel jara1` - delete user jara1
+    - `userdel --remove jara1` - delete user jara1
     - `id jara1` - verify jara1 was deleted

 ### groups